 After the FDA warned of a possible connection between SSRI drugs and PPHN, people began filing lawsuits over birth defects they claimed were caused by Prozac.

 One lawsuit was filed by a woman who took Prozac during her pregnancy in the mid-1990s.
 The lawsuit claimed the drug caused her son to be born with a congenital heart defect.
 Her lawsuit failed because she could not find an expert witness to testify that there was a connection between Prozac and birth defects.

 If you believe you have grounds for a Prozac lawsuit, contact our firm today to discuss your situation with a qualified Cincinnati attorney.

 DISCUSS YOUR OPTIONS WITH A CINCINNATI PROZAC ATTORNEY

 Prozac has been linked to dangerous and potentially life-threatening side effects.
 If you or a loved one has suffered any of these side effects, you may have legal options.

-Contact a class action lawyer from our firm for a free consultation.
-We can help you determine if you can file a Prozac lawsuit to try to obtain compensation for the physical, financial and emotional effects of your injuries.
+Contact a Cincinnati Prozac lawyer from our firm for a free consultation.
+We can help you determine if you can file a class action lawsuit to try to obtain compensation for the physical, financial and emotional effects of your injuries.